eddiesigner/firma-docs/docs/src/index.md

 actionLink: /guide/
 features:
 - title: Clean & modern design
   details: It stands out for its clean design and is able to adapt to any company's identity.
-Light and dark version available.
+Light and dark mode available.
 - title: Members-ready
   details: Full Members and subscriptions support (yes, with this theme you can turn your audience into a business).
 - title: Performant